Aleš Hemský: International play

 Hemský was a member of the bronze medal-winning Czech team at the 2006 Winter Olympics.
-Czech ice hockey icon Jaromír Jágr had a large influence on Hemský's selection, to the point where he insisted that Hemský skate on his line.
+Czech ice hockey icon Jaromír Jágr had a large influence on Hemský's selection, to the point where he insisted that Hemský skates on his line.
 The two had previously played together on the Czech team that won the 2005 IIHF World Championship during the NHL's 2004–05 lockout season.
 Hemský scored twice in the Olympic tournament, and the Czech Republic defeated Russia in the bronze-medal game.
 He missed the 2010 Winter Olympics, but was selected for 2014 Olympic ice hockey tournament at Sochi in 2014 and became the highest scorer for the Czech team during the 2014 games, with three goals and four points.
 Hemský has also represented his country in three International Ice Hockey Federation (IIHF) world ice hockey tournaments, winning a gold medal with the team in 2005 and bronze in 2012.
 He made his first appearance in a Czech uniform for the 2002 World Junior Ice Hockey Championships.

 In addition to representing Czech Republic in ice hockey, Hemský represented his country in the IIHF inline hockey World Championship tournaments in 2008 and 2012.
 In the 2008 tournament, Hemský tied for fourth place in scoring with six goals and five assists while leading the Czech Republic to a fifth-place finish.